 If you are one of those people that have just started their global adventure and are trying to get a fuller picture of how to start, this article might help you to draft the first plan.
 If you already handle a multilingual website and feel that there is something missing, you can go through each point and find out what did you omit before.
 The Technicalities of SEO Optimization may sound discouraging, but we are here to tell you that there is nothing to be afraid of.
 We wrote this article to explain the importance of these technicalities and we tried to make it as easy and as understandable as possible.
 To start your SEO Technicalities For Dummies adventure, just keep on reading!

 You don’t have to be particularly tech-savvy to understand that metadata is simply a data about data 😉 The <meta> tag provides metadata about the HTML document and informs search engine crawlers, called robots, whether to index a web page or not.
-Before you proceed to content optimization, always check if your page contains noindex tags.
 Of course, metadata will not be displayed on the page, but it will be machine parsable, which means that it will definitely be used by search engines or other web services.
 These tags are typically used to specify the page description, keywords, author of the document and other metadata.

 When you translate your website, two types of meta tags for translation are extracted:

 The title tag from the <head> section of your website is extracted as translatable content as well.
 Think carefully about the possible outcome of translation and optimize your content.
 You will see the effects sooner than you think.

 Hreflang tags are encoded within the HTML code and they inform search engines as to pages are more optimized for potential users, taking into consideration their language preference, browser’s language and location.
 If you have multiple language versions of a URL, each language page should identify different language versions, including its own.
 For example, if your site provides content in French, English, and Spanish, the Spanish version must include a